 If you’re sensitive to dairy products, please see my dairy-free variations in the recipe area below.

 I opt for this recipe on days when I know I’ll have lots of time to let the soup simmer for several hours.

 I love my slow cooker, but this really isn’t a slow cooker-friendly soup; it’s really thick, and needs hours of simmering time- and frequent stirring, so that the potatoes don’t scorch on the bottom of the stock pan.

 Cold, winter days when my kids and I are at home doing school- that’s an ideal day for this soup.

 If you decide to try it in the slow cooker, let me know!

-For added nutrients and flavor, I typically buy organic produce at Costco.
+For added nutrients and flavor, I typically use fresh, organic produce.

 You can also use frozen produce, and dried onions and garlic.
 (Be sure and check out my time-saving hacks in the recipe area below.)